How is geopolitics being shaped in the ‘urban age’?

 Through convenings and policy briefings around the world, written outputs, and multimedia communications, the Project serves as a platform for scholars and practitioners to engage with the intersection of geopolitics and urbanisation, and provides policy analysis and guidance for policymakers at the local, national, and international levels.

-In June 2021, Connected Cities Lab hosted two sessions titled Geopolitics and Urbanisation in the Asia-Pacific
+In June 2021, Melbourne Centre for Cities hosted two sessions titled Geopolitics and Urbanisation in the Asia-Pacific

 The Diplomatic Courier has launched a channel publishing selected outputs from the project.